ManuelWendl/RobustSetBasedRL/README.md

 # SBML Set-Based Machine Learning

-This package provides a code base for set-based neural network training on regression and classification tasks, as well as set-based reinforcement learning.
+This package provides the Python code for set-based neural network training on regression and classification tasks, as well as set-based reinforcement learning.
 The advantage of set-based neural network training is to obtain certifiably robust models for bounded input noise.

 The package is based on the following papers: